Water hyacinth in Lake Victoria

 Water hyacinth is a major invasive plant species in Lake Victoria.
-While native to the continent of South America, human activity introduced the plant to Lake Victoria, where it negatively affects local ecosystems.
+While native to the continent of South America, human activity introduced the plant to Lake Victoria around the 1980s.
+It negatively affects the local ecosystem and people.
+The presence of water hyacinth in Lake Victoria is associated with lower amounts of dissolved oxygen in water and increased water acidity.
+It is also correlated to a higher risk of malaria, schistosomiasis, and cholera.
+Economically, the weed has damaged the fishing industry through reducing catchability of fish, and of boat transportation.
+Biological control agents have been used to control the growth of water hyacinth, and satellite monitoring is used to track its spread.

 History

 The exact time and place of introduction of water hyacinth into Africa has been a topic of debate.
 As its flowers are reputed for their beauty, it may have been brought over as an ornamental for garden ponds by Belgian colonists in Rwanda and Burundi.
 Water hyacinth is currently theorised to have physically entered Lake Victoria from Rwanda via the Kagera River, most likely in the 1980s.
 The hyacinth has since spread prolifically, due to a lack of natural predators, an abundance of space, and agreeable temperature conditions.
-Abundant nutrients are also present in the lake, exacerbated by increasing levels of heavy metal pollution in the lake.
+Abundant nutrients are also present in the lake, exacerbated by increasing levels of heavy metal pollution.

 The population of water hyacinths increased rapidly between 1992 and 1998.
 Their population was greatly reduced by 2001, but has since resurged to a lesser degree.
 Management techniques include insect controls and manual beach cleanup efforts.
 Water hyacinth infestations are rarely exterminated in full; instead, they must be continually managed to prevent excessive regrowth.